kolkhis/tech-notes/linux/bash/programmable_bash_completion.md

 ## Where to put completions

-To make bash completions permanent, add them to a file in `/etc/bash_completion.d/`.
+To make bash completions permanent, add them to a file in `/etc/bash_completion.d/`

+Or, if you just want the completion available to your user account, add them to your `.bashrc` or other runtime config files.

 Ex: `/etc/bash_completion.d/some_tool`